GhostCode83/DSA-Big-O/README.md

         return false;
     }
 }

+constant time, this is a computation that has a conditional.  but whether it is 3497 or just 7, it does the computation and returns an answer.

 3. Are you here?
 What is the Big O of the following algorithm?
 Explain your answer